My Little Pony: Friendship Is Magic: Crew

 Faust's initial writing staff at Hasbro Studios included several with whom she had worked on other shows and were approved by Hasbro, such as Amy Keating Rogers, Cindy Morrow, Meghan McCarthy, Chris Savino, Charlotte Fullerton, M.A.
 Larson, and Dave Polsky.
 McCarthy accepted Faust's invitation due to her dedication.
 Composer William Anderson presented a blind audition to Hasbro for Friendship Is Magic; the company admired his incidental music, and selected him.

 After the first season's finale aired, Faust announced that she had stepped down as executive producer to become consulting producer.
 Her involvement in the second season consisted primarily of story concepts and scripts, and she left after that season.
 In an interview with New York magazine, Faust said that her reasons for leaving were a combination of hectic production schedules and a lack of creative control.
-McCracken said that Faust's departure was due to its being a toy company-driven show, and there was "still some frustration" with being unable to bring some of her ideas to the screen.
+McCracken said that Faust's departure was due to it being a toy company-driven show, and there was "still some frustration" with being unable to bring some of her ideas to the screen.

 Initially scheduled to work on its fifth season, McCarthy gave up most of her work on the series to write My Little Pony: The Movie (2017).
 After Thiessen also left to work on the film, his co-director Jim Miller became supervising director with animation director Denny Lu taking Miller's spot as co-director.
 During season 6, layout supervisor Tim Stuby was also appointed as co-director to assist Miller and Lu before leaving during season 7, leading to Mike Myhre taking his spot for the rest of the series.